Aquanty/rtd-hgs/docs/source/index.rst

 above the maximum root depth :math:`(L_r)`.
 These functions are defined so that the area under their graph is one.
 Four options are available: constant, linear, quadratic, and cubic; see
-Figure \ `[fig:depth_function] <#fig:depth_function>`__.
-Root length
-density may also be defined by a piecewise linear function of relative depth that is represented by a table.
+Figure :ref:`fig:depth_function` .
+Root length density may also be defined by a piecewise linear function of relative depth that is represented by a table.
 By default, root length density is defined by the linear polynomial function.
 The following commands may be used to select one of the other functions:

-| Rdf constant function Input instructions !
-Rdf constant function
-| Rdf quadratic decay function Input instructions !
-Rdf quadratic
+Rdf constant function Input instructions !
+Rdf constant function Rdf quadratic decay function Input instructions !
+Rdf quadratic decay function
-  decay function
-| Rdf cubic decay function Input instructions !
-Rdf cubic decay
+Rdf cubic decay function Input instructions !
+Rdf cubic decay function
-  function

 The following command may be used to specify the root length density via